x4dr/Fen/endworld/mecha/systems/armor.md

 - Having [Blueprints](endworld/crafting)

-A Mechs have segments, that need to armored and often layer armor.
-Weight is given per segment.
+A Mech has sectors, that need to be armored and often layer armor.
+Weight is given per sector.
+A Segment of armor is one Type of armor with a specified weight.
+A Sector can have multiple armor segments, but they need to be ordered.
+Segments process damage from outside in, canceling the damage propagation if the damage is fully absorbed.
 If not otherwise given, repair rolls below 5 lower structure.

 ### Outside Cargo